BoxDengJZ/AVFoundation_ray/README.md

 # AVFoundation_ray
-Updates Ray Wenderlich's code for AVFoundation Video to Swift 4
+Updates Ray Wenderlich's code for AVFoundation Video, <strong>from Swift 2 to Swift 4 , iOS 9 to iOS 11</strong>,

 <hr>